saur-dash/project_06__capstone_project/README.md

 - **Important!** The ETL process requires a schema named `public` in your Redshift cluster, please check that the schema exists before proceeding.
 - **Important!** Your AWS role must allow read and write access to the S3 bucket you have specified, please check your permissions before proceeding.

 Once the **Connections** and **Variables** have been set up, run the `transactions_etl` DAG by toggling the ON switch in the **DAGs** section of the Airflow UI.

 The ETL operation will proceed sequentially, a day at a time, from `01/12/2009` to `09/12/2011` with a single active run.

-If you would like to process multiple dates in parallel, confirm the first run has completed successfully, then increase the number of active workers in the `etl_transactions.py` DAG.
-I have successfully tested the process end-to-end on my local machine with 3 active workers.
+If you would like to process multiple runs in parallel, confirm the first run has completed successfully, then increase the number of active runs in the `etl_transactions.py` DAG.

 ## Example SQL Query